As event planners, we’re all coming to terms with the new reality of virtual events.

 Photo booths have become a staple at physical events.
 In the same way, virtual photo booths are an effective way to add engagement to your online event.

-At Ubersnap, we’ve built our virtual photo booth to support all modern browsers, on all devices—so it doesn’t matter if you’re using your laptop, tablet or smartphone.
+At Ubersnap, we’ve built a virtual photo booth that supports augmented reality (AR) filters—the first of its kind anywhere.
+It supports all modern browsers, on all devices—so it doesn’t matter if you’re using your laptop, tablet or smartphone.

 You can even embed it onto your event platform or website, to create a seamless, one-click experience.